antibodyome/aairr16/README.md

 Entrez Direct, or EDirect, allows programmatic access to NCBI.
 It is available for download from [ftp://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/](ftp://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/).

+### SRA Toolkit

+The SRA Toolkit from NCBI allows downloading of datasets from NCBI SRA to FASTQ files stored locally.
+It can be downloaded from [https://github.com/ncbi/sra-tools/wiki/Downloads](https://github.com/ncbi/sra-tools/wiki/Downloads).

 ### IgBLAST

 IgBLAST compares reassorted BCR/TCR sequences against a germline database using a modified version of BLAST.
 It is available from [ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/](ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/).